 - home inspectors

 You will need to find out how accessible your agent will be throughout the process.
 Do they have an administrator who assists with communication?

 Do you have any buyers/properties in mind already?

 This question is key to your success.
 The agent’s answer could influence you to make a choice immediately.

 If the agent has a buyer interested in your property, or if the agent has properties ready for you to look at that day, you know they are competent and professional.

 What do you think will be our biggest challenge?

-We like to throw this question in to double check the agent’s expertise.
-Every house, every housing market, and every buyer and seller come with a unique basket of challenges.
-A good real estate agent will see them coming and tackle them head on.
+You ask this question to check the agent’s expertise.
+Every house, market, buyer, and seller come with unique challenges.
+A top real estate agent anticipates challenges and addresses them before they become problems.